upendra243/cross-browser-extension/README.md

-# cross-browser-extension
+# cross-browser-extension Gamil Checker using Kango Framwork
-##Cross browser extension using Kango Framwork
+The extension will check number of unread messages on Gmail from time to time and show such number on a browser button.

 ## 1. Creation of new project
 Create a directory for the project and run kango.py from the framework directory: